Here I stand

 not from grief

-but from bending the truth
+but from bending words

-so it doesn’t cut too deep.
+so they won't cut too deep.

 I clear my throat,